April 4, 2020 – Aaron Cavagnolo

 Just outside the park are popular commercial whitewater rafting and kayaking runs including Cherry Creek (V), the Tuolumne River (IV) and Merced River (IV).
 Cherry Creek is arguably the hardest commercially rafted river in the United States while the the Tuolumne River downstream is the best two-day trip in California.
 The Merced is a fun 1/2 day to full day trip and the closest to Yosemite Valley of the three runs.

-Rafting Yosemite Valley
+Rafting Yosemite National Park

 When to Float